keyboard_arrow_up

 Conveyor Belt

-A continuously moving belt used to transport objects along an assembly process.
+A continuously moving belt used to transport objects, products, or materials along an assembly process or through a production line.

 Dark Factory

-A fully automated plant floor that operates without human labor.
+A fully automated plant floor designed to operate without direct human labor for extended periods.

 FMC (Flexible Machine Centre)

-An automated system typically comprising CNC machines with robotic systems that load, unload, and transport parts through the system.
+An automated system typically made up of CNC machines and robotic handling systems that load, unload, and move parts through the manufacturing process.

 JIT (Just-in-Time)

-A manufacturing strategy where each operation is precisely synchronized with subsequent processes, minimizing waste and maximizing efficiency.
+A manufacturing strategy in which each operation is carefully synchronized with the next so waste is reduced and efficiency is improved.

 Load Cell

-A transducer that measures force or weight, functioning through strain gauges mounted within the cell on a force beam.
+A transducer that measures force or weight, often using strain gauges mounted on a force beam, and sends that data to a control or monitoring system.

 Network